FirelyTeam/firely-docs-firely-net-sdk/validation/profile-validation.rst

     var resourceResolver = new CachedResolver(packageResolver);
     var terminologyService = new LocalTerminologyService(resourceResolver);

-    var validator = new Validator(terminologyService, resourceResolver);
+    var validator = new Validator(resourceResolver, terminologyService);
     var testOrganization = new Organization { };

     var result = validator.Validate(testOrganization, "http://hl7.org/fhir/StructureDefinition/Organization");

 The above code initializes a package resolver, which is configured to retrieve the basic core FHIR STU3 packages.
 It also creates a terminology service, which is configured to use the same resource resolver to retrieve the code systems and value sets that are referenced by the profiles.
-Finally, it creates a validator, and runs a validation against a new instance of the Organization resource, using the Organization profile.
+Finally, it creates a validator, and runs a validation against a new instance of the Organization resource, using the standard Organization profile.

 In practice, you would configure additional resolvers (using a ``MultiResolver``), which could combine the core packages with profiles found on a shared drive storage, a database etcetera.